 Doing what works for migraines, your migraine, becomes somewhat of an art form.
 You will develop a strategy to help reduce the pain over time.

-Once I have taken my medications, got my ice pack and hot water bottle, and put on my favorite guided CD, I lie down all warm and safe, and comfortable in my bed and try to fall asleep.
+Once I have taken my medications, got my ice pack and hot water bottle, and put on my favorite guided CD, I lay down all warm and safe, and comfortable in my bed and try to fall asleep.

 Doing what works for migraines, your action plan, will also help reduce anxiety.
 See the link to my course below for a step by step formula.

 Doing What Works for Migraines References: